MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 To move between spaces:

-1. From the Spaces pane, make sure Spaces is selected in the left menu.
+1. From the Spaces pane, make sure Spaces be selected in the left menu.
 1. Tap **Enter** on the space you want to join.

     <img src="media\switch-spaces.png" alt="Move between spaces" width=500px>